 Kalpana Narayan Shankar, MD, MPH

 Thea James, MD

 Emily Cleveland Manchanda, MD, MPH

 Jonathan Olshaker, MD

 Applicants must have completed an ACGME accredited EM residency program and be board-certified or board-eligible in EM.
 Applicants must have either completed a 4-year residency or, if from a 3-year residency must also have at least 1 year of post-residency clinical experience.

 Applicants must apply through IEMFellowships.com.
-Please include a copy of your undergraduate and medical school transcripts.
+As part of your application, please include a CV, letter of intent, 2 references, and a copy of your undergraduate and medical school transcripts.

 Upon accepting an offer for our fellowship, applicants must apply to their preferred advanced degree program at BUSPH through SOPHAS.

 Typically during ACEP

 Per the GEM Fellowship guidelines, acceptance offers may be made on the 2nd Monday of November at 12:00 Noon EST.